This article covers the following:

 - log in your marketplace as an administrator,

-- go to edit the order type by clicking the pencil icon,
+- edit the order type by clicking the pencil icon,

 - move to the section “Pricing units”,

-- select the pricing units you wish to active for the order type.
+- select the pricing units you wish to add for the order type.
 You can also create custom pricing units,

 The pricing units “per day” and “per night”